Pierre-Emmanuel Le Goff

-Pierre-Emmanuel Le Goff is a director, producer and distributor French born 18 March 1979 in Rennes, France.
+Pierre-Emmanuel Le Goff (born 18 March 1979 in Rennes, France) is a French director, producer and distributor.

 After a law degree from the University of Western Brittany, Pierre-Emmanuel Le Goff completed his studies with a 'Master in achieving obtained in 2003 at the International Institute of Image and Sound led to time by Robert Caplain.
 Include graduates that year Nassim Amaouche, Marie-Eve Signeyrole and Julien Darras.
 His graduation film, the average film # 0 copy, co-directed with Julien Roussiaux, will be presented at the Short Film Corner at Cannes festival selected Molodist Kiev.

 In 2003, after participating in the shooting of the feature film "Hanoi Honey Moon" by Xavier Menger in Vietnam as chief operator, Pierre-Emmanuel Le Goff is in charge of developing the video department of the concert hall in Paris and then Glazart the Divan du Monde and participates in the uptake of concerts and interview artists (Bashung Keziah Jones, Brisa Roché, April, Marcel and his orchestra ...).

 It combines the following year Alexander Gilles Merlet and the collective D2V Vidal Productions (Delirium live) Vjaying specializes in luxury and events while beginning to work as a director with the company The New Messengers.

 In 2004 he co-wrote the contemporary circus performance " 'The Lighthouse 'with Boris Gibe who gets the Beaumarchais Foundation Fellowship, the talented young circus price and price of the city of Paris.

 A few months later, he approaches the fiction while working as an assistant director on several movies and clips (you Unite!
 Nadia El Fani, Philip Barrassat necrophiliac The Da Vinci Code Ron Howard ...)

 He realizes at that time his first documentary behind the scenes of the play '"Everything changes" to Oivier Lucas (released with the DVD) and many corporate videos and clips.

 In 2005, he was named 'communication director of the IECI (European Institute Intergenerational Film) company he founded with Christopher Valley, Manon Poudoulec, Benoist Allard, Yvon Crenn (producer and production manager of Chabrol Kieslowski, Costa Gavras, Téchiné ...), Bruno Deloison (director of Canal Sat) and society Transpalux Didier Diaz.